-COVID-19 continues to grow and spread at a rapid speed worldwide.
+Social Distancing and quarantine is extremely important in this COVID-19 pendamic as it continues to grow and spread at a rapid speed worldwide.
 Government officials and health experts around the world are firmly warning families and individuals to quarantine themselves and maintain social distancing.

 If you are living under a rock, this is what COVID-19 is and what we know so far: